-- Instructions will be included in an email sent to your recommender after you enter the person's contact information in the Recommender section.
-Be sure to alert your recommender to look for an email from Vanderbilt.
+- Your recommenders will receive an email with instructions after you enter their contact information in the application.
+Be sure to alert your recommenders to look for an email from Vanderbilt.

-Based on application screening, candidates may be invited to continue the application process with an in-person or Skype interview.
-Interview invitations are sent via email with instructions on how to schedule an interview convenient to you.
+- After review of application materials, candidates may be invited to continue the application process with an evaluative interview.
+Interview invitations are sent via email with instructions on how to schedule an interview.

-Your application is considered complete and ready when we receive your online application, the above documents (at least a scheduled GMAT or GRE test date) and application fee.
+Your application is considered complete and ready when we receive your online application and application fee.
 Although still required before any offer of admission is given, the evaluative interview and any other supplemental items are not required for the Admissions Committee to deny or waitlist an applicant at any stage.

-Click here to check the status of your completed application.
+Click here to check the status of your application.

 APPLICATION FEE: There is a $100 application fee for the Master of Marketing program.

-DEFERRED ADMISSION AND REAPPLICATION: The Master of Marketing program may offer deferred admission on a case-by-case basis.
+DEFERRED ADMISSION: The Master of Marketing program may offer deferred admission on a case-by-case basis.
 If admitted to the program in a year in which you choose not to enroll, you must request approval for a deferral.
-Financial aid is not guaranteed from one year to the next.
+Merit-based scholarships are not guaranteed from one year to the next.
 If you are reapplying, please use the same log-in credentials you previously used.
 Some of your previous application data will transfer into your new application.

 MAILING SUPPLEMENTAL MATERIALS: We recommend that you keep copies of everything you submit to Vanderbilt for the duration of the application process.
 Please mail any supplemental application materials not submitted electronically to: